-How often have you sat through an INSET session thinking, “this is all very interesting, but what does it mean for me, where do I go next?”
+How often have you sat through a PD or INSET session thinking, “this is all very interesting, but what does it mean for me, where do I go next?”

 Teacher training can all too frequently present concepts and ideas which can then be challenging to translate into action in the classroom.
 Exciting new developments can find themselves gathering dust in the furthest reaches of the staffroom.